Transmission of material in this release is embargoed until

 Not seasonally adjusted CPI measures

-month, the index decreased 0.3 percent prior to seasonal adjustment.
+the index increased 0.4 percent prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)